/ This website, in a nutshell!

-Dr. Radicchi’s main area of expertise encompasses innovative urban design and planning, soundscape research, citizen science and mobile technology.
-In this regard, her ultimate goal is to design environmentally just and human scale cities.
+Dr. Radicchi’s expertise encompasses urban design and planning for health and well-being, soundscape research, quiet areas, soundwalks, citizen science mobile tools.
+In this regard, her ultimate goal is to make our cities quieter and healthy places to live.

 Dr. Radicchi is a registered architect and she holds a Ph.D. in Urban Design and Territorial Planning, with doctoral studies conducted at MIT (Cambridge, USA) and at the University of Firenze (IT).

 Her research and professional work on soundscape has been widely awarded.